Gray Lady Down: Production

 Even though the submarine depicted in the movie is a Skate-class submarine, in the opening credits, footage of the real-life submarine USS Trout (SS-566) was filmed specifically for Gray Lady Down, depicting the fictional USS Neptune.
 Gray Lady Down also re-used submarine special-effects footage and the large-scale submarine model originally used to portray the fictional submarine USS Tigerfish in the 1968 movie Ice Station Zebra to depict USS Neptune.
 The US Navy's USS Cayuga (LST-1186) appeared in the film as the fictional USS Nassau.
 The USS Pigeon (ASR-21) and her DSRV were prominently featured in the movie.

+Reception

+Vincent Canby, reviewing for The New York Times, wrote "It's been composed with its crises so evenly spaced that you ache for a station break bracketed by commercials...
+The people who appear in movies like that don't act.
+They display various cuts of resolve and steadfastness as if they were male models."